PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--cidr` (string): CIDR of the pool of subnets.
 Applicable only for template network.
 Each network bound to the template will automatically pick a subnet from this pool to build its own VLAN.
 - `--mask` (integer): Mask used for the subnet of all bound to the template networks.
 Applicable only for template network.
 - `--ipv6` (object): IPv6 configuration on the VLAN
+- `--mandatoryDhcp` (object): Mandatory DHCP will enforce that clients connecting to this VLAN must use the IP address assigned by the DHCP server.
+Clients who use a static IP address won't be able to associate.
+Only available on firmware versions 17.0 and above

 ##### Example: